rememberSoftwares/yacana/README.md

 ### Configuring the LLM internal settings

 LLMs have settings that can be tweaked through Ollama but also many inference servers.
-For instance lowering the `temperature` setting makes the model less creative in it's responses.
-On the contrary raising this setting will make the LLM more chatty and creative.
+For instance, lowering the `temperature` setting makes the model less creative in its responses.
+On the contrary, raising this setting will make the LLM more chatty and creative.
 Yacana provides you with a class that exposes all the possible LLM properties.
-Look at them [here]() @todo url and if you need a good explanation of each of them I would recommand the [excellent video](https://youtu.be/QfFRNF5AhME?si=lpSYUq2WoidYiqzP) Matt Williams did on this subject.
+Look at them [here]() @todo url and if you need a good explanation of each of them I would recommend the [excellent video](https://youtu.be/QfFRNF5AhME?si=lpSYUq2WoidYiqzP) Matt Williams did on this subject.

-These settings are set at the Agent level so that you can have the same model used by two separate agent and have them behave differently.
+These settings are set at the Agent level so that you can have the same model used by two separate agents and have them behave differently.

 We use the [ModelSettings]() @todo url class to configure the settings we need.

-For examples, let's lower the temperature of an Agent to 0.4:
+For example, let's lower the temperature of an Agent to 0.4:
 ```
 ms = ModelSettings(temperature=0.4)

 agent1 = Agent("Ai assistant", "llama3:8b", model_settings=ms)
 ```
 If you're wondering what are the default values of these when not set.
 Well, Ollama sets the default for you.
-They can also be overridden in the Model config file (looks like a dockerfile but for LLM) and finaly you can set them through Yacana during runtime.
+They can also be overridden in the Model config file (looks like a dockerfile but for LLM) and finally, you can set them through Yacana during runtime.

 A good way to show how this can have a real impact on the output, is by setting the `num_predict` parameter.
-This one allows to control how many tokens should be generated by the LLM.
+This one allows control of how many tokens should be generated by the LLM.
 Let's make the same Task twice but with different `num_predict` values:
 ```python
 # Setting temperature and max token to 100
 ms = ModelSettings(temperature=0.4, num_predict=100)